evestera/svg-halftone/README.md

 From `svg-halftone --help`

+- `--shape <shape>`: Shape used for samples. "circle", "hex" or "diamond" [default: circle]
-- `--grid <grid>`: Grid to lay samples out on. "rect", "hex", "diamond" or "poisson" [default: rect]
+- `--grid <grid>`: Grid to lay samples out on. "rect", "hex", "diamond" or "poisson".
+Defaults to the grid best suited to the chosen shape.
+- `--contrast <contrast>`: Adjust contrast of input image before processing.
+Positive numbers increase contrast, negative numbers decrease it.
+- `--invert`: Make shapes black on white.
+I.e. holes show a darker background.
 - `--output <output>`: Output path [default: out.svg]
 - `--output-width <output-width>`: Output width in mm [default: 300]
-- `--shape <shape>`: Shape used for samples. "circle", "hex" or "diamond" [default: circle]
 - `--spacing <spacing>`: Horizontal spacing between samples in mm [default: 5]
-- `--invert`: Make shapes black on white.
-I.e. holes show a darker background.
 - `--cut-paths`: Draw cut paths only (no fill and background).
 I.e. make a file ready for cutting.

 ### Examples